LucDupAtGitHub/PDBP/README.md

   import pdbp.program.compositionOperator._
   import pdbp.program.constructionOperators._

-  def intReadFromConsole[Z]: Z >--> BigInt = `z>-->r`
+  def readingInt[Z]: Z >--> BigInt = reading

-  lazy val factorialMultipliedByIntReadFromConsole
+  lazy val factorialMultipliedByIntRead
-    : BigInt >--> BigInt = (factorial & intReadFromConsole) >--> multiply
+    : BigInt >--> BigInt = (factorial & readingInt) >--> multiply

   override val consumer: BigInt >--> Unit =
     write(
-      s"the factorial value of the integer multiplied by the configured integer (read from the console) is")
+      s"the factorial value of the integer multiplied by the integer read is")

-  val factorialMultipliedByIntReadFromConsoleProgram: Unit >--> Unit =
+  val factorialMultipliedByIntReadProgram: Unit >--> Unit =
     producer >-->
-      factorialMultipliedByIntReadFromConsole >-->
+      factorialMultipliedByIntRead >-->
       consumer

-  def executeFactorialMultipliedByIntReadFromConsoleProgram: Unit =
+  def executeFactorialMultipliedByIntReadProgram: Unit =
-    execute(factorialMultipliedByIntReadFromConsoleProgram)
+    execute(factorialMultipliedByIntReadProgram)

 }
 ```

-Now that we are concrete about *what* we are reading and *how* we are reading it, is natural to define an alias `intReadFromConsole` for the generic name `` `z>-->r` `` of the reading capability of our program.
+Now that we are concrete about *what* we are reading, is natural to define an alias `readingInt` for the generic name `reading` of the reading capability of our program.
+The fact that, for `activeIntReadingFromConsoleProgram` (where we were concrete about the *how* we are reading), `readingInt` makes use of `implicit` functions is an implementation detail (in many ways, a very important one) but we do not reflect that in the name (as we did with the name `implicitIntReadFromConsole` in `activeIntReadingFromConsoleProgram`).

 ### `FactorialMultipliedByIntReadFromConsoleMain` using `activeIntReadingFromConsoleProgram`